beh22/ChromaPlot/README.md

 ## Installation

+ChromaPlot is not officially code-signed by either Windows or Apple, so running from the source code is currently the preferred option.
+However, pre-packaged installations are provided for both operating systems for ease of use, allowing you to run the software without needing to install Python and the necessary dependencies on your system.

+**Please note:** To properly install in this manner requires extra steps to bypass in-built security.
+This is explained further in the relevant sections below.

-To intall ChromaPlot, follow these steps:
+To install ChromaPlot, follow these steps:

 ### For Windows:

-1. Download the latest `.exe` file from the [releases](https://github.com/beh22/ChromaPlot/releases) section.
+1. Download the `.exe` file from the latest release in the [releases](https://github.com/beh22/ChromaPlot/releases) section.
-2. Run the installer and follow the on-screen instructions.
+2. Open the `.exe` file, run the installer and follow the on-screen instructions.
 3. Once installed, you can start ChromaPlot from the Start Menu or desktop shortcut.

 <details>
    <summary><b>Important Information for Windows Users</b></summary>

-ChromaPlot is provided as a pre-packaged desktop application for ease of use, allowing you to run the software without needing to install Python and the necessary dependencies on your system.

 Because ChromaPlot is not signed with a code-signing certificate from a trusted Certificate Authority, you may encounter a Windows Defender SmartScreen warning when you try to run the application.